 Disney+ has no free trial period.

-Here’s a preview of what’s new on Disney+ in September.
+Here’s a preview of Godmothered, now streaming on Disney+.
 You can find more previews at the Walt Disney Studios Youtube Channel.

 Epix is an American premium cable and satellite television network owned by Metro-Goldwyn-Mayer.
 The channel’s programming consists of recent and older theatrically released motion pictures, original series, documentaries, and music and comedy specials.
 After the free trial: $5.99 a month.

 7-day free trial: Epixnow.com

-Here’s a trailer for the Epix 2020 series, Belgravia.
+Here’s a trailer for the new Epix series, Condor.
 You can find more previews at the Epix Youtube Channel.